Guide

 Related content

-If there is content on the University website related to your event, for example a guide or another event, you can use the related content fields to add up three related items.
+If there is content on the University website related to your event, such as a guide or another event, you can use the related content fields to add up three related items.
 This adds links to the content at the bottom of your event page.

 Auto-archiving